learning-zone/java-basics/java-programs.md

 #### Q. How to search an array to check if an element exists there?
 #### Q. How to copy array in Java?
 #### Q. Can you make array volatile in Java?
-#### Q. How do you find all pair whose sum is equal to given number from integer array in Java?
 #### Q. How to find top two numbers from an integer array in Java?
 #### Q. Can you pass the negative number as an array size?
 #### Q. What is an anonymous array?
 Give example?